Sarthak702-droid/Brain-Tumor-Detection/README.md

 Here is the plain text version that you can copy and paste.
 I have used a consistent indentation and piping structure to replicate the image as closely as possible:

-brain_tumor_classification/
-├── brain_tumor_vgg16_transfer_model.h5   # Saved model (output after training)
-├── brain_tumor_training.py                # Code for model definition, training, and
-├── brain_tumor_prediction.py              # Code for loading the model and making sim ├── data/                                  # Directory for training and validation data │   ├── Training/
-│   │   ├── glioma/
-│   │   ├── meningioma/
-│   │   ├── notumor/
-│   │   └── pituitary/
-│   └── Testing/                           # Directory for test data
-│       ├── glioma/
-│       ├── meningioma/
-│       ├── notumor/
-│       └── pituitary/
-└── README.md

-Note: If you want it to look exactly like the image (including the darker background, fixed-width font, and specific line characters), you should wrap it in a code block using triple backticks (```) in your GitHub file, like this:

 <pre>

 brain_tumor_classification/